Hot air ballooning in Colorado Springs. Photo: Harry Pherson

 2. Witness firsthand wonderful: Wildlife

-Think Colorado wildlife, and most people think deer, elk, moose, bear and mountain lion.
+Think Colorado wildlife Attractions, and most people picture deer, elk, moose, bear and mountain lion.
 However, there’s a whole lot more to see than these favorites.
 Bison a d wolf preserves, birds of every kind on their migration, small mammals, fish, there’s a lot of species living thanks to Colorado’s varied elevation zones.

 Exotic animals from across the world can be see at the Denver, Cheyenne or Pueblo zoos.
 Giraffes, lions, rhinos, monkeys, you name it.
 You can even wrestle gators in the San Luis Valley.
 Federal lands including national wildlife refuges, national forests and national parks are places to spy native wildlife, as well as state parks.